oscdoctest/Qi-Docs/docs/Introducing_Qi.rst

 how the sample works.

-After you have finished this introduction and worked with one of the samples, refer to the `Quick Start <https://qi-docs.readthedocs.io/en/latest/Quick_Start.html>`__ section, which describes the interaction of various Qi objects and will help you get started with your own application.
+After you have finished this introduction and worked with one of the samples, refer to the :ref:`Quick_start_topic` section, which describes the interaction of various Qi objects and will help you get started with your own application.